 Bollinger band strategy UK that works

-One of the guiding principles of Bollinger Band strategy is known as the squeeze.
+One of the guiding principles of the Bollinger Band strategy is known as the squeeze.
 When the bands become smaller, the gap between the top and bottom values contracting to shorten the bars, this is what traders call the squeeze.
-Financial traders see this as a potential indicator of volatility on the horizon.
+While a squeeze will happen in a period of low volatility, financial traders see this as a potential indicator of high volatility on the horizon.

-Market volatility is synonymous with trading opportunities in the financial world, so watching for a squeeze of the Bollinger Bands can be a sign to get ready for a trade pn your nextmarkets account.
-When the bands begin to move wider and wider apart, this can be a sign that the market will stabilise soon, and it is probably a good idea to exit any trades.
-Still confused about CFD?
+Market volatility is synonymous with trading opportunities in the financial world, so watching for a squeeze of the Bollinger Bands can be a sign to get ready for a trade on your nextmarkets account.
+When the bands begin to move wider and wider apart, this can be a sign that the market will stabilise soon, and that it’s probably a good idea to exit any trades.

-Read the nextmarkets guide to what is CFD to clear up any questions you might have.
+Still confused about strategies and how to trade CFDs?
+Our nextmarkets guide to “What is CFD?” will clear up any questions you might have.

-Bollinger band strategy is primarily used as an important measure of market volatility.
-But did you know that they can also tell us much more about the market on nextmarkets, including:
+The Bollinger band strategy is primarily used as an important measure of market volatility.
+Likewise, it can also provide some indications to the markets here at nextmarkets, such as:

 - When an upward or downward trend might be about to start

 - When the market may be about to turn

 - When the market is likely to stabilise at a certain price

 The Double Bollinger bands strategy is simple, but effective.
 Bollinger bands are among the first indicators checked by experienced traders and in nextmarkets broker strategies across all different market types.
 This makes them possibly the most useful indicator of market behaviour that exists today.
 Double Bollinger bands can help to inform traders: